gloveboxes/Track-CO2-levels-in-your-workspace-to-improve-health-wellbeing-and-productivity/README.md

 ### Import a Capability Model

 1. Click **Import capability model**
-2. Navigate to the folder you cloned the Azure Sphere Developer Learning Path into.
+2. Navigate to the folder you cloned the CO2 Monitor solution into.
 3. Navigate to the **iot_central** folder.
 4. Select **CO2_Monitor_Capability_Model.json** and open